MetaforceWebsite/metaforce-docs/pages/coreFeatures/dataOperations.md

 # Data Operations

-> For cross-object field reference, you can directly input the reference field name and press `Enter`.
-The field name will be directly added as a field under the 'Choose fields' dropdown list.

 ## Bulk Export via Bulk API

 Export salesforce records as CSV file via Bulk API via 3 steps below: